Pastor Zip's US Lutheran Web Links

 A very tiny synod, created in 1997 by a congregation in St. Paul, Minnesota, dissatisfied with the liberal theology and politics of the ELCA, especially the politicized "social screens" then being used for the ELCA pension plan's investments.

-The Church of the Lutheran Brethren of America
+The Church of the Lutheran Brethren

 Church of the Lutheran Confession